 The orientation session will also cover the kinds of approaches and strategies that have been found to be helpful in working with and managing the behavioural symptoms of FASD such as Diane Malbin's -neurobehavioral approach, Dr Bruce Perry's - neurosequential approach and Dr Ross Greene's - Proactive and Collaborative Solutions plus more.
 You will be introduced to the Explained by Brain framework and how this can be used to better understand and assist your child with FASD!

 This first session is accompanied by a 1 hr drop-in session for participants focused on the Explained by Brain approach with Dr Spiller.
 It is an opportunity for participants to meet each other, discuss the Explained by Brain approach and ask questions.

-This session can be done as a stand-alone session but ideally it will be bundled with other selected sessions.
+This session can be done as a stand-alone session but ideally it will accompany other selected sessions.

 Step 2 - Customise your psycho-education sessions

 Explained by Brain is intended to be a flexible online program where you attend an initial introductory session (on-line) and then attend the additional sessions that are most relevant to you and your family's needs.

 10 additional sessions will be offered covering a variety of topics (with more sessions to be added in the future).
 Each of these sessions will include a 1hr video session released approximately every two weeks with an optional one hour group drop-in session available the week following with Dr Spiller.